indiana-university/rivet-source/src/components/quote/README.md

 - A short testimonial from a user about a specific product

 ## When to use something else
-If the quote is too long to easily read, consider using the HTML `blockquote` element or general paragraph styles instead.
+If the quote is too long to easily read, consider using the HTML `blockquote` element or HTML paragraph styles instead.

 ## Adding the markup